jonasschwarze/jonasschwarze.github.io/_pages/about.md

 ### Work in progress

 *Too simple to be true?
-Individual preferences for information.* with Marcel Spieske
+Individual preferences for information* (with Marcel Spieske)